rodeomar/programming-app/README.md

+programming-app

-Raed Alkhanbashi
+#### By Read Alkhanbashi

-An application about coding languges
+#### A simple Javascript application about coding languges.

+## Technologies Used

+*  JavaScript
-HTML
+* HTML
-Javascript
-CSS
+* CSS
+* Git

+## Description

-An application that helps you choose the right launguage you should study if you want to become a web devolper.
+An application that helps you choose the right language you should study if you want to become a web developer.

-none
+## Setup/Installation Requirements

+* Clone this repository to your desktop.
+* Navigate to the tip level of the directory.
+* Open js/index.html in your browser.

+## Known Bugs

+* None

 Contact me if you have any proplems via email: raed.alkhanbashi@gmail.com

+## License

+MIT

-03/24/2023 Raed Alkhanbashi
+Copyright (c) 2023 Raed Alkhanbashi